ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/permission.rst

 .. class:: Permission

-.. method:: has()
+.. method:: has($permission)

   Checks a session object for a single permission

-  :param string A single permission name
+  :param string $permission: A single permission name
   :returns: TRUE if allowed FALSE if not
   :rtype: Boolean

-.. method:: hasAny()
+.. method:: hasAny($permission)

   Checks a session object for any matches against a collection of permissions, from one on up.

-  :param mixed Any number of permission names
+  :param mixed $permission: Any number of permission names
   :returns: TRUE if allowed FALSE if not
   :rtype: Boolean

-.. method:: hasAll()
+.. method:: hasAll($permission)

-  Checks that session object matches all permissions in a collection of permissions, from one on up.
+  Checks a session object matches all permissions in a collection of permissions, from one on up.

-  :param mixed Any number of permission names
+  :param mixed $permission: Any number of permission names
   :returns: TRUE if allowed FALSE if not
   :rtype: Boolean